hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 > **NOTE:**
 > You will see in this blog post that I used combination of HPE GreenLake APIs from [data services](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/) and [virtualization](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/) to accomplish the examples below.

-This example below displays the creation of the cloud protection store at HPE GreenLake protection store in Azure cloud storage.
+This example below displays the creation of the cloud protection store at HPE GreenLake protection store in Microsoft Azure cloud storage.

 ![UI to create cloud protection in Azure](/img/ui-to-create-cloud-protection.png)